The Glen of Imaal Terrier is an old Irish breed. But, there are relatively few left.

 Over on our Dogsnet site we also have a detailed Puppy Parenting course for new puppy owners finding their feet and keen to establish good habits.

-Since Glens have dwarf limbs, their breed club recommends preventing them from jumping down from steps or furniture until their 1st birthday.
+Since Glens have dwarf limbs, owners should stop them from jumping down from steps or furniture until their 1st birthday.

 If it turns out that finding the unusual Glen terrier is simply impossible in your area, don’t despair.

 There are several similar breeds equally worthy of your attention.